MatthewLei/Emacs/README.md

   * M-g g goto line
   * C-M-a jump to beggining of function
   * C-M-e jump to end of function
+  * M-RET marks current function, and again to mark next (...) function.

 * C-d delete a character
 * M-d delete a word